openlawlibrary/pygls/docs/index.md

-Pygls (pronounced like "spy glass") is generic implementation of [Language Server Protocol](https://microsoft.github.io/language-server-protocol/specification) written in Python.
-It allows you to write your own Python based [Language Server](https://langserver.org/) in just few lines of code.
+Pygls (pronounced like "spy glass") is generic implementation of [Language Server Protocol](https://microsoft.github.io/language-server-protocol/specification) written in Python programming language.
+It allows you to write your own [Language Server](https://langserver.org/), using python programming language, in just few lines of code.

 ## Features